mrecachinas/beer-to-cats/README.md

 After computing the HOG of the image:

-- Mathematica Overlayed HOG Representation
+- Overlayed HOG Representation (computed using Mathematica)

     - ![SoloCupComputer](/Desktop/solo-visible-gradient.png)